- Title: Sustainable Forestry Program Director

 - Experience developing and working under government and private grant funding, including proposal development and budgeting;

-- Experience leading projects in a well-organized manner while being attentive to detail;
+- Experience leading projects in a well-organized and safe manner while being attentive to detail;

 - Experience organizing public events and implementing communications/marketing plans to promote attendance;